 Early years childcare

 In England, early years care and education is not compulsory but is available for all children from nought to five years of age, including children with Special Educational Needs or Disabilities, find out more about early years childcare.

 Find details of local support groups, community groups and activities for all ages across East Cambridgeshire.

 A booklet has been produced showing a range of activities that are inclusive and welcoming throughout the district.
 Whilst most activities will not have a translator present, the activities are ones which are accessible to all, and do not require you to know English.

 For information aimed at young people, including information on education, travel, wellbeing or local things to do, visit our youth pages.

 Explore East Cambs

 East Cambridgeshire is a beautiful place to explore and includes some stunning scenery and parks.
-Visit Explore East Cambs to find out more about what you can see and do in the area.
+Visit Explore East Cambs (external link) to find out more about what you can see and do in the area.

 The Cambridgeshire Holiday Activities and Food (HAF) programme